 Disney Cruise Vacation Planning Guide

 The first thing that needs to be done is to decide where you would like to go and for how long.
-Disney Cruise Line offers 3, 4, 5, 6, 7, 8, 10, 11, 12, 14 and 15 night sailings.
+Disney Cruise Line offers sailings from 3-15 nights in length.
 The Disney ships offer trips to the Bahamas, Caribbean, Alaska, Europe, the Mexican Riviera and special Panama Canal sailings.
 The itineraries can be found here.

 Three and four night sailings go to the Bahamas and Disney’s private island Castaway Cay.
 Disney offers a combination vacation, pairing a 3 night stay at Walt Disney World and a 4 night cruise, as well as a 4 night stay at Walt Disney World with a 3 night cruise.
 These are known as land / sea vacations.

 alternate between an Eastern

 Caribbean itinerary.
 These sailings offer different ports of call.
 The 7 night